-Neuropsychological testing is typically used when a Member exhibits symptoms of intellectual compromise and neurological dysfunction, in order to determine the extent of cognitive impairment and to clarify the presence of residual functioning that would respond to rehabilitation.
-The assessment results are used to plan the appropriate level of rehabilitation, to monitor Member response to treatment, and to assess progress over time.
-Acute brain insult, epilepsy, dementia, cerebrovascular accidents, confirmed neurotoxin exposure, multiple sclerosis and encephalitis/ meningitis would be examples of conditions that warrant neuropsychological assessment.
-Accompanying behavioral health disorders (e.g., ADHD, learning disabilities, and/or depression) and some medical conditions (e.g., hydrocephalus, possible neurotoxin exposure, and brain tumors) might warrant neuropsychological assessment, but would be considered on a case-by-case basis.
-A neuropsychological assessment generally contains measures to evaluate cognitive and physical aspects of the Member's presentation.
+Neuropsychological testing is typically used when a patient exhibits symptoms of intellectual compromise and neurological dysfunction; in order to determine the extent of cognitive impairment and to clarify the presence of residual functioning that would respond to rehabilitation.
+The assessment results are used to plan the appropriate level of rehabilitation; to monitor patient response to treatment; and to assess progress over time.
+Acute brain insult, epilepsy, dementia, cerebrovascular accidents, confirmed neurotoxin exposure, multiple sclerosis and encephalitis/ meningitis would be examples of conditions that frequently warrant neuropsychological assessment.
+Accompanying behavioral health disorders (e.g. ADHD, learning disabilities, and/or depression) and some medical conditions (e.g. hydrocephalus, possible neurotoxin exposure, brain tumors) might warrant neuropsychological assessment, but would be considered on a case by case basis.
+A neuropsychological assessment generally contains measures to evaluate cognitive and physical aspects of the member's presentation.
 The focus is on identifying the organic sources of the emotional or behavioral disturbance noted in the referral question.
-Reassessment is typically conducted to identify improvement, decline and treatment effectiveness, and to answer a specific question.
+Reassessment is typically conducted to identify improvement, decline and treatment effectiveness; and to answer a specific question.
 Appropriate referral questions may address the ability to work, live independently or perform basic self-care activities.
-Nonspecific reasons for testing are not acceptable (e.g., for "care coordination", "treatment planning", "differential diagnosis", "rule-outs", "clarifying symptoms").
-In those specific situations when a particular battery of psychological instruments may be helpful in addressing a very specific clinical questions, a case- by- case review will involve the following guidelines, since Appendix T of the HealthChoices Behavioral Health Program Standard and Requirements does not include psychological testing medical necessity guidelines.
-Clinical data recorded in the Psychological Testing Prior Authorization Form shall include the referral question, presenting problems, diagnostic impressions and the purpose for the assessment.
-The following reasons are insufficient for testing requests. (e.g., for "care coordination", "treatment planning", "differential diagnosis", "rule- outs", "clarifying symptoms").
+Nonspecific reasons for testing are not acceptable (e.g. for "care coordination", "treatment planning", "differential diagnosis", "rule outs", "clarifying symptoms").
+In specific situations where a battery of neuropsychological instruments may be helpful in addressing specific and appropriate referral questions, a case by case review will involve the following guidelines, since there are no specific Medical Necessity Criteria for psychological testing outlined in Appendix T of the HealthChoices BH Program Standards and Requirements.
+Clinical data in the form of the referral question, presenting problems, diagnostic impressions and the purpose of the assessment is recorded in the Neuropsychological Testing Prior Authorization Form.